BOXLEGENDARY/Dex/README.md

 ---

-## Announcement
-* i want remake intro theme ngl

----

 ## Other
 * I'm not updating ZDex anymore, but I still fix some issues, improve functions, and optimize certain parts. and Hey, don’t forget to remake the save function, because Im not gonna do it
+* i want remake intro theme ngl

 ---